ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 )
 \
 === Controlled Variables
-Controlled variables are those that are final outputs to the system, such as the total list of connected devices, or the final HID report mapping for the device to interpret the gamepad.
+Controlled variables are those that are final outputs to the system, such as the total list of connected modules, or the final HID report mapping for the host device to interpret the gamepad.
 The variables, along with their designated units (if applicable) are noted in @tbl:tb2.
 \
 #v(-3mm)
 #align(